BingqingCheng/cace/README.md

 ## Usage

+Please refer to the `scripts/train.py`.

-Example scripts can be found in [https://github.com/BingqingCheng/cacefit].
+More example scripts can be found in [https://github.com/BingqingCheng/cacefit].

 ## License